OutThere-JWST/NISPureParallel/README.md

 This repository includes the following:

-- Pixi environment files for installing the necessary software
+- Pixi environment file for installing the necessary software
 - Snakemake profiles for different machines/clusters
 - Snakemake workflow code for processing NIRISS Pure Parallel Data

 ### Configure Grizli and CRDS
 Those who have installed grizli and/or the JWST pipeline before may be familiar with the process of installing grizli, configuring the relevant environment variables, and downloading the necessary configuration files.
 Pixi allows us to make this process easy.
-Running `pixi run setup` will automatically install all necessary packages, configure the relevant environment variables, and download the grizli configurations, including the latest NIRISS dispersion solutions and WFSS Backgrounds.
+Running `pixi run grizli-setup` will automatically install all necessary packages, configure the relevant environment variables, and download the grizli configurations, including the latest NIRISS dispersion solutions and WFSS Backgrounds.

-For advanced users who have existing CRDS cache and grizli conf locations, you can configure the defaults in `resources/setupShell.sh`.
+For advanced users who have existing CRDS cache and grizli conf locations, you can configure the defaults in `pixi.toml`.
 By default, these will be downloaded to extra directories within this directory.

 ### Set Up Pipeline